-We understand that safeguarding incidents and behaviours can be associated with factors outside our school.
+We understand that safeguarding incidents and behaviours can be associated with factors outside a child's home or our school.
 All staff are aware of contextual safeguarding and we are therefore mindful of whether wider environmental factors present in a child's life are a threat to their safety and / or welfare.
 We always consider relevant information when assessing any risk to a child and will share it with other agencies when appropriate to support better understanding of a child and their family.
 This is to ensure that our children and families receive the right help at the right time.